 Heavy bags were originally built to improve basic punching techniques, tend to be filled with only sand, and these acted as big targets for fighters.
 However, over the years we started seeing a lot of different types of punching bags on the market.
-But what is the reason behind that?

 Because there are a lot of different and specific needs.
 For example, you may be an MMA fighter who needs to improve various striking skills and grappling or you might be an athlete who prefers improving physical attributes with typical bag workouts.